Tranzakt/Visual-Laravel/ROADMAP.md

 # The Visual-Laravel Roadmap

+This file provides an overview of the short-, medium-, and long-term goals for the Visual Laravel project.

 ### The Short-term Roadmap

 The Visual Laravel project is, at the time of writing, a gleam in the eye and a design that exists only in the mind of the primary developer.

-As an entire project, the envisaged Visual Laravel has a huge scope, covering the extensive functionality of Laravel itself, and including support for a variety of different front-end technologies, covering the breadth of functionality of the Laravel ecosystem, and with interfaces to allow it to be included from other web technologies via API calls.
+As an entire project, the envisaged Visual Laravel has a huge scope, covering the extensive functionality of Laravel itself, and including support (if needed) for a variety of different front-end technologies, covering the breadth of functionality of the Laravel Package and web component ecosystems, and with interfaces to allow the runtime generated HTML to be provided to other web technologies (i.e. other CMS such as Joomla, Wordpress, Drupal etc.) via remote API calls.

 This scope is way too large to be delivered by a single developer, and needs to be a collaborative delivery by a community of open-source enthusiasts.